• Musical Theatre student singing

 You will be trained to respond creatively to scripts and songs, collaborate effectively with other performers and make informed decisions about character interpretation.
 Training is practical, with an even distribution of classes in each of the disciplines of singing, dancing and acting.

-In 2023 the course will be delivered at our Sydney campus.
+The course is delivered at NIDA’s Sydney campus.

 Classes are scheduled 4 days per week, 9am–5pm.